Escape from Tomorrow: Production

 The film was shot using the video mode of two Canon EOS 5D Mark II and one Canon EOS 1D Mark IV digital single-lens reflex camera, which helped the filmmakers look more like typical park visitors.
 To compensate for their inability to control the lighting, the film was shot in monochrome mode. "[W]e were shooting with really fast lenses wide open, so our depth of field was razor thin.
 Black and white helped us enormously with focus and composition, since we were doing almost everything in camera and didn't use a focus puller," Moore recalled.
 It was an irreversible choice. "[B]ecause the 5D doesn't shoot RAW, we customized settings in its monochromatic mode and couldn't go back to color, even if we had wanted to."
 Moore was comfortable with the result because of the surrealistic, dreamlike quality it created, forcing viewers to see the familiar sights of the Disney parks in a new way.

 Actors and crew used their phones to communicate and store information such as the script—that way, they looked like guests casually using their phones.
 The phones were also used to record sound, in addition to digital recorders taped to each actor's body that were left running all day.
-For day scenes, Moore felt comfortable risking only three or four takes of each scene, but found he could do more at night.
+For day scenes, Moore felt comfortable shooting three or four takes of each scene, but found he could do more at night.